 Another reason to keep your debt low is that your credit score takes into account your credit utilization ratio.
 This refers to the amount of credit you have access to compared to the amount you actually use.

-It’s ok to have a couple of credit cards, and the greater credit limits you have, the better it is for your credit.
+It’s ok to have a couple of credit cards, and the higher your credit limits are, the better it is for your credit.
 But the more you charge (and don’t pay off), the more that credit limit shrinks.

 Ideally, you don’t want to use any more than 30% of your credit.
 So if your credit card limits total $10,000 and you only have a $2,000 balance, then you’re only utilizing 20% of your credit limit.

-To quickly improve your credit, try to pay down any debt you have to get your ratio under 30%.
-You should notice an uptick in your score after a month or two.
+To quickly rebuild your credit, try to pay down any debt you have to get your ratio under 30%.
+You should notice an uptick in your credit score after a month or two.